angulardart/site-angulardart/src/angular/guide/security.md

 h3#xsrf Cross-site request forgery
-  In a cross-site request forgery (CSRF or XSRF), an attacker tricks the user into visiting a different web page (such as `evil.com`) with malignant code that secretly sends a malicious request to the application's web server (such as `example-bank.com`).
+  In a cross-site request forgery (CSRF or XSRF), an attacker tricks the user into visiting a different web page (such as `evil.com`) with malignant code that secretly sends a malicious request to the app's web server (such as `example-bank.com`).

-  Assume the user is logged into the application at `example-bank.com`.
+  Assume the user is logged into the app at `example-bank.com`.
   The user opens an email and clicks a link to `evil.com`, which opens in a new tab.

   The `evil.com` page immediately sends a malicious request to `example-bank.com`.